hv15/saur/README.md

-SAUR is the AUR Emperor!
+SAUR the Emperor of AUR local repository management!
 ========================

 SAUR (pronounced /zɑːr/) is a wrapper script around the excellent